Cord blood & cord tissue

 99.9% of all play areas, ball pits and toys in pubs and cafes are a hive of germs

 How clean is that play area?
-Ball pits ‘are a hive of germs’ Health concerns for play industry, not to mention coffee shops and waiting rooms.
+Ball pits ‘are a hive of germs’ Health concerns for the play industry, not to mention coffee shops and waiting rooms.

 You’re kicking back in your local coffee shop, the kids are happy in the children’s play area – but are they actually safe?
-Yes they are, but only until you get down to the microscopic level where germs and viruses live.
+Yes, they are, but only until you get down to the microscopic level where germs and viruses live.

 That’s the major concern of a highly-accredited stem cell storage company which says that play areas and ball pits are hives of germs and filth that could easily make a child ill.